dart-lang/webdev/webdev/README.md

 Usage: webdev serve [arguments] [<directory>[:<port>]]...
 -h, --help                        Print this usage information.
+-o, --output                      A directory to write the result of a build to.
+Or a mapping from a top-level directory in the package to the directory to write a filtered build output to.
+For example "web:deploy".
+                                  A value of "NONE" indicates that no "--output" value should be passed to `build_runner`.
+                                  (defaults to "NONE")

+-r, --[no-]release                Build with release mode defaults for builders.
+    --[no-]build-web-compilers    If a dependency on `build_web_compilers` is required to run.
+                                  (defaults to on)

+-v, --verbose                     Enables verbose logging.
     --hostname                    Specify the hostname to serve on (defaults to "localhost")